Skip Navigation LinksHome > Resources > After College > Graduate and Professional School > The Most Popular Graduate Degrees

 15. Computer software engineers

-Though the two most popular programs don’t dominate the list above, earning either a M.Ed or MBA is definitely worth the time.
+Although the two most popular programs don’t dominate the list above, earning either a M.Ed or MBA is most certainly worth the time and effort.
 Research by the Graduate Management Admissions Council revealed that students who attend two-year, full-time MBA programs earn an average of 64 percent more than they did pre-MBA (those in part-time programs experienced a 55-percent bump post-graduation).
 And for molders of young minds, BLS data predict job openings for post-secondary teachers to jump by 257,000 through 2018 and jobs for elementary school teachers to expand by 244,000.

 Latest College & Financial Aid News